Processo di lavorazione di piegatura CNC: Una guida passo passo per la lavorazione della lamiera di precisione

 The CNC bending process follows a linear, repeatable workflow—from design to inspection.
 Each step builds on the previous one to ensure accuracy:

-Fare un passo 1: Progetto & Programmazione
+Fare un passo 1: Progetto & Programming

 This foundational step sets the stage for error-free bending:

-• Final bend angles (PER ESEMPIO., 90°, 45°)
+• Final bend angles (per esempio., 90°, 45°)

 • Bend radius (to avoid material cracking)